-Working capital management is the management of a company’s short-term assets and liabilities to ensure the most efficient use of resources and maintain the financial health of the business.
-Working capital management involves balancing a company’s current assets and liabilities, such as cash, accounts receivable, inventory, accounts payable and other short-term debt.
-Companies use working capital management to maintain the optimal level of current assets and liabilities in order to meet their operational needs while preserving liquidity.
+Working capital management involves managing a company’s short-term assets and liabilities to ensure efficient use of resources and maintain the financial health of the business.
+It includes balancing current assets and liabilities to meet operational needs while preserving liquidity.

 How Is Working Capital Calculated?

 Working capital is calculated by subtracting a company’s current liabilities from its current assets.
 It represents the available capital a company can use for its daily operations and is indicative of the company’s short-term financial health.